SpartnerNL/laravel-excel-docs/3.1/imports/README.md

 php artisan make:import UsersImport --model=User
 ```

-If you prefer to create the import manually, you can create the following in `app/Imports`:
+If you prefer to create the import manually, you can create the following in `App\Imports`:

 ```php
 <?php